Louis H. Philipson MD, PhD

 Nurses and other health care professionals will receive a Certificate of Participation.
 For information on the applicability and acceptance of Certificates of Participation for educational activities certified for AMA PRA Category 1 Credit(s)™ from organizations accredited by the ACCME, please consult your professional licensing board.

 Commercial Support Statements

-This activity is supported by independent educational grants from Novo Nordisk Inc. and Sanofi US, and Boehringer Ingelheim Pharmaceuticals, Inc. and Lilly USA, LLC.
+Supported by independent educational grants from Novo Nordisk, Inc, Sanofi US, and Boehringer Ingelheim Pharmaceuticals, Inc. and Lilly USA, LLC.

 © 2017 MCM Education.
 All rights reserved.
 None of the contents may be reproduced in any form without prior written permission from the publisher.
 The opinions expressed in this educational activity are those of the faculty and do not necessarily reflect the opinions or recommendations of their affiliated institutions, the publisher, the University of Chicago Pritzker School of Medicine, Novo Nordisk Inc., Sanofi US, Boehringer Ingelheim Pharmaceuticals, Inc., or Lilly USA, LLC.
 Any medications, diagnostic procedures, or treatments discussed by the program presenters should not be used by clinicians or other health care professionals without first evaluating their patients' conditions, considering possible contraindications or risks, reviewing any applicable manufacturer’s product information, and comparing any therapeutic approach with the recommendations of other authorities.